 supporting, celebrating and rewarding excellence on a diverse global scale.

 What is an Online Master’s in Cybersecurity?

-OLLU's Online’s Master of Computer Science – Cybersecurity program is a gateway to a flourishing career in digital safety, designed for aspiring IT professionals and technical managers.
+OLLU's Online’s Master of Science in Cybersecurity program is a gateway to a flourishing career in digital safety, designed for aspiring IT professionals and technical managers.
 The curriculum blends theoretical learning with practical skills in vital areas like Penetration Testing, Network Security, and Computer Forensics.
 This program, accredited by the Accreditation Council for Business Schools and Programs (ACBSP), also prepares you for esteemed industry certifications such as CompTIA® Security+ and ISC2® CISSP.

 OLLU's online format offers a flexible learning journey, accommodating your professional commitments while providing a robust educational experience.
 Engage with a vibrant community of like-minded individuals in the CyberSaints organization, participate in real-world projects, and network with industry experts, all while preparing to safeguard the digital realm with ethical and technical proficiency.

 What Will I Learn in This Cybersecurity Master’s Degree?